lgh025/LSTM-COX-CODE/READEME.md

 The source code is an implementation of our method described in the paper "Guang-Hui Liu, Isabelle Bichindaritz*, Christopher Bartlett, and Boseon Byeon.
 Survival Analysis of Breast Cancer Utilizing Integrated Features with Ordinal Cox Model and Auxiliary Loss".

+Because github limit that the uploaded file size cannot exceed 100Mb, two original mRNA and methylation datasets fail to upload in github repository.
+So the whole source code for the proposed method and the datasets have been put online available at https://pan.baidu.com/s/1sp356aQePGDj8vz2b89rpA (extracted code is: LGH0) for free academic use.
+You will be appreciated to download from this address.

 --Dependence

 Before running this code, you need install R and python.
 In our experiment, R3.62 and python 3.6 or more advanced version are tested.
 This code is tested in WIN7/win10 64 Bit.
 It should be able to run in other Linux or Windows systems.